Climate. Looking at the forest for the trees (by Diego Fdez-Sevilla PhD)

 (This post is part of a more complex piece of independent research.
 I believe that the hypothesis that I have presented in previous posts in this blog (here, here and here) could help to understand present and possible future scenarios in atmospheric circulation.
 However, this is an assessment based on observation which needs to be validated throughout open discussion and data gathering.
 So please feel free to incorporate your thoughts and comments in a constructive manner.

 Any scientist working in disciplines related with the topics that I treat in my blog knows how to judge the contribution that my work could potentially add to the state of knowledge.
-Since I am in transition looking for a position in research, if you are one of those scientists, by just acknowledging any value you might see from my contribution would not only make justice to my effort as independent researcher, but ultimately, it will help me to enhance my chances to find a position with resources to further develop my work.
+Since I am in transition looking for a position in research and/or communication, if you are one of those scientists, by just acknowledging any value you might see from my contribution, it would not only make justice to my effort as independent researcher, but ultimately, it will help me to enhance my chances to find a position with resources to further develop my work.

 If you feel like sharing this post I would appreciate to have a reference about the place or platform, by private or public message, in order for me to have the opportunity to join the debate and be aware of the repercussion which might generate d.fdezsevilla(at)gmail.com)